 SOA personnel take action to create a port-to-original request.

 The new service provider SOA sends a valid, M-ACTION, subscriptionVersionNewSP-Create request with the subscriptionPortingToOriginal-SPSwitch set to ‘TRUE’ for a TN within a pooled block.
+For the XML interface,NCRQ – NewSpCreateRequest.

 NPAC SMS replies with an error, ‘soa-not-authorized’.
+For the XML interface,NCRR – NewSpCreateReply.

 SubscriptionVersion Inter-Service Provider Create by either SOA (Old or New Service Provider) with a Due Date which is Prior to the NPA-NXX Effective Date – Error